tmswfrk/bicycle-water-cooler/content/travel/Switzerland/Tour_2024/index.md

 I don't know, it's all confusing to me, and I've heard the same from others, but I do remember several locals lighting up a bit when you would make the effort to say _grüezi_, _merci_, and then _bitte_.

 # What made Switzerland Special to Me
+Honestly, _all of it_.

+I loved getting around without a car, and that the transit options were _so good_ and so plentiful.

+Everyone generally was nice enough to me, but largely seemed to be capable of doing their own thing while also making sure they weren't inconveniencing me, either.
+The Swiss are definitely a rule-following culture, and it's something that I've weirdly grown to appreciate.

+I'm also really happy that everything went off without a hitch.
+No issues, no medical emergencies, and no travel problems getting around.
+Sure, packing the bike in and out of the box was a bit annoying at times, but having the opportunity to explore this country by bike was worth it.

+This trip was also really special to me simply because I was able to enjoy it with two close friends of mine.
+I love playing tour guide, and having a chance to do this in a way that even remotely resembled previous trips I've done made me very excited.

+# Will I Go Back?
+Oh yeah, absolutely.
+So far, Switzerland is probably the closest I've felt to a place that I could legitimately call home for some amount of time outside of the US.
+Sometimes people call it boring, depending on what your frame of reference is, often it's Paris or London, but if you're a nature lover or enjoy mobility and a high quality of life, Switzerland is _really_ high up on the list.
+It delivers.
+I actually felt after three weeks that I wasn't quite ready to go home!

+So yeah, please read through my content and reach out if you have questions.
+I'm happy to share anything and everything I can that's related to this trip!
+It was amazing.

+_Auf Wiedersehen_!

+{{< img flag >}}